android-techpark/2019_09_samples/README.md

 # 2019_09_samples
-Samples for autumn term of Android course
+Samples for autumn term of Android course.